 Accessible from the Arpette, Bois de l’Ours and Carreley chairlifts, this is a quick run for anyone wanting to get from Arc 2000, 1950, 1800 or 1600 to Plan Peisey (where the Vanoise Express double-decker gondola departs for La Plagne).
-It is not quite the most direct route but one of easiest and definitely one of the longest.
-At around 6.2km in length, the route takes in different environments and altitudes, making for an often varied ride where you plenty of time to really hone your snow legs.
+It's not quite the most direct route but one of easiest and definitely one of the longest.
+At around 6.2km in length, the route takes in different environments and altitudes, making for an often varied ride where you've plenty of time to really hone your ski legs.

 Vallée de l’Arc

 Over in the Arc 2000 bowl there are a number of blue runs which begin at over 2,500m (that’s over 8,000 feet in old money!)

 The highest of these is the Vallée de l’Arc which runs continuously down from the top of the Varet lift, just past the bottom of the brand new Pré St Esprit heated chairlift and the recently-updated Comborciere chair.
 At approximately 6km, it is very long and quite varied, with the altitude practically guaranteeing the best snow conditions throughout the season.
 Except for the last portion, the run is largely open and exposed, great when the weather is sunny and clear, but less fun when the cloud sets in.